nomachinez/pidisplay/README.md

 - Stock ticker
 - Clok widget

-...and all this in an easily customizable, extensible, modular format that allows other developers to easily extend it with thier own ideas?
-Oh thats such a neat idea...
+...and all this in an easily customizable, extensible, modular format that allows other developers to easily extend it with their own ideas?
+Oh, such a neat idea...

 ---

-PiDisplay is an application (writted in python) that give you a slideshow of neat things you may want to display on a small screen that sits on your desk or hung on a wall.
+PiDisplay is an application (written in python) that gives you a slideshow of neat things you may want to display on a small screen that sits on your desk or hung on a wall.

 ---
 # Screenshots